ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 heliostat.
 The tutorial will run through some basic concepts necessary to understanding ``ARTIST`` including:

 - How to load a scenario.
-- How to select specific helisotats for alignment and raytracing.
+- How to select specific heliostats for alignment and raytracing.
 - Activating the kinematic in the heliostats to align the heliostats for ray tracing.
 - Performing heliostat ray tracing to generate flux density images on the target areas on the tower.